To better understand your symptoms, visit us for a comprehensive diagnosis and personalised treatment plan

 ESWL is a popular treatment for stones <2cm in size in the kidneys and upper ureter.
 It is performed as an outpatient procedure and involves the patient lying on a specially constructed treatment platform.
 Shock waves of varying intensities are created outside the body and transmitted through the skin and body tissues to converge on these stones.
 The stones are then shattered into smaller particles that pass easily through the urinary tract in the urine (figure 2).
 Recovery time is relatively short, and most people can resume normal activities in a few days.
 Side effects of ESWL treatment include bruising and pain around the treated kidney; downstream blockage of stone fragments in the lower ureter; and incomplete stone clearance requiring multiple treatment sessions.

-In recent years, advances in endoscope technology have enabled urologists to use small-calibre flexible ureterorenoscopes to steer all the way up the upper ureter into the kidney, and remove kidney stones using Holmium lasers and stone baskets (figure 3).
-This has proved most successful for definitive clearance of stones located in the lower chambers of the kidney, for which ESWL has poor stone clearance rates.
+In recent years, advances in endoscope technology have enabled urologists to use small-calibre flexible ureterorenoscopes to steer all the way up the upper ureter into the kidney, and remove kidney stones using lasers and stone baskets (figure 3).
+This has proved most successful for definitive clearance of stones located in the lower chambers of the kidney and larger stones above 1cm in size, for which ESWL has poor stone clearance rates.

 Ureteral stones are a common cause of visits to the emergency department.
 Patients are usually referred on to the urologist, who will then advise on the most appropriate treatment approach based on the stone’s size, characteristics of the urinary tract anatomy, and clinical condition.
 Advances in medical therapy and surgical technologies now allow stones to be eradicated successfully with minimal scars, less pain, and swift recovery.